 Since retiring, Stan has been busy, directing Honor Bands, judging many music/band contests, and working with music education students at the college level as they prepare for a career in teaching.
 A church organist for 45 years and active in the Lutheran Church.
 Stan and his wife, Suzann, have four children and nine grandchildren.

-Stan Johnson will be presenting on his topic “Achieving Success in a Small (Rural) School” on Monday, November 13th 4:45 PM at the 2017 NAfME National In-Service Conference this November in Dallas, TX.
+Stan Johnson presented on his topic “Achieving Success in a Small (Rural) School” at the 2017 NAfME National Conference last November in Dallas, TX.
 Register today for the 2018 NAfME National Conference!